dshanske/simple-location/readme.txt

 It consists of four fields: latitude, longitude, public, and address.
 Altitude has been added as part of the HTML5 geolocation spec, but have yet to get a return from it on any browser.

 == Changelog ==

+= Version 2.0.1 =
+	* Option to override the displayed timezone on a per post basis for posts made at a location other than the default

 = Version 2.0 =
 	* Complete Rewrite with improved scoping